 Our podiatrist Northwest Indiana practice alleviates diabetic neuropathy, pinched nerves and nerve pain in the foot and ankle using a variety of treatment options including the Dellon nerve release surgery procedures.
 We are proud to offer the Dellon nerve release surgery to the Chicago, Illinois and Northwest Indiana area.
+By the way, you can feel confident in your care at Friendly Foot Care as we have had the honor of earning the “Best Podiatrist” award from the Post-Tribune and “Best of the Region” from the NWI Times repeatedly – in fact, an amazing ten times!
+Read patient reviews of our care by clicking here.

 The Dellon nerve release surgery procedures were developed by renowned peripheral neurosurgeon Dr. Lee Dellon.
 Dr. Dellon is a pioneer in alleviating nerve problems and diabetic neuropathy.

 Dr. Nirenberg participated in peripheral nerve surgery training by Dr. Dellon at his Dellon Institute for Peripheral Nerve Surgery in Baltimore.
 To learn more about the Dr. Dellon Institute for Peripheral Nerve Surgery and the Dellon nerve release procedures you can visit his website by clicking here.
+Dr. Nirenberg, a podiatrist, had nerve training directly from Dr. Lee Dellon.

 Our podiatrist Northwest Indiana office treats people with nerve problems from all over Indiana, Illinois and Chicago.
 If you need a podiatrist in Valparaiso, Crown Point, Merrillville, Schererville, Griffith, Dyer, Gary, Portage, St. John, Schererville, Highland, Lowell, Chesterton, Cedar Lake, Wheatfield, Hobart, Hammond, Munster, Lafayette, Michigan City, Kouts, East Chicago and Valparaiso, and Chicago!
 Make an appointment now – CLICK HERE!